Hello and happy Tuesday everyone!!! [and FIFTH of July!]

 RE-CREATE THE LOOK & WHERE TO WEAR

 RE-CREATE THE LOOK: In this shot, I’ve added a vintage Lee jacket that’s children size from Market Publique.
-Look for vintage jean jackets in a size too small for that modern fitted look — in the era they were made, it was more popular to wear them loose and baggy, so buying a children’s size or a size smaller than what the tag denotes guarantees a better fit for 2011.
+Look for vintage jean jackets in a size too small for that modern fitted look — in the era they were made, it was more popular to wear them loose and baggy, so buying a children’s size or a size smaller than what the tag denotes guarantees a better fit.

 The pieces you need to re-create the look is a midi length skirt and a lace slip with a bustier-esque top.
 Look in the lingerie section of your local thrift store for the slip … trust me, they are a dime a dozen!
 And if you prefer, I recommend buying a few extra and seeing what scissor-snip-style-magic you can cut into them.
 Try the fish tail look by cutting a literal “rectangle” into the bottom of the slip.